COPYRIGHT FOR ARTISTS October 11, 2017

 Location: Kootenay Gallery of Art, 120 Heritage Way, Castlegar, BC

 Click here for more information or to register:

-This workshop is offered by the West Kootenay Regional Arts Council (WKRAC) in partnership with Kootenay Studio Arts at Selkirk College, with the generous support of The Province of British Columbia.
+This workshop is offered by the West Kootenay Regional Arts Council (WKRAC) in partnership with Kootenay Gallery of Art, with the generous support of The Province of British Columbia.

 Martha Rans has been working with the non-profit sector for 25 years.
 She was a community development worker, and board member who upon her call to the bar in 1993 became a legal advisor to many non-profits, charities and co-ops.
 As part of the National CBA Non-Profit and Charities subsection she reviewed proposed draft guidance to arts charities.
 She is also a recognized Canadian copyright expert.

 Transition Hubs Now Available in the East and West Kootenay Regions!

 Are you involved with a Non Profit society, or know someone who is?

 The new Societies Act, which governs registered non-profit societies in British Columbia, came into effect on November 28, 2016.
 The new act includes a number of updates to allow for more flexibility in how societies operate, while still protecting the public interest.
 The act allows for a two-year transition period for registered non-profit societies in BC to become compliant.